CppMicroServices/CppMicroServices/README.rst

 Essentially, the C++ Micro Services library provides you with a powerful dynamic service registry on top of a managed lifecycle.
-The framework manages, among other things, physical units of modularity called *bundles* that are contained in shared or static libraries.
+The framework manages, among other things, logical units of modularity called *bundles* that are contained in shared or static libraries.
 Each bundle within a library has an associated :any:`cppmicroservices::BundleContext` object, through which the service registry is accessed.